R2Northstar/NorthstarWiki/docs/installing-northstar/northstar-installers/vtol-guide.md

 ![VTOL's Skin Tool implementation](../../images/vtol-skintool.png)

 The second screen is an area where you can drag and drop images to the different maps of a skin to make your own skin.
-This is an implementaion of the [skin tool](https://github.com/zxcPandora/Titanfall2-SkinTool).
+This is an implementaion of the [Skin Tool](https://github.com/zxcPandora/Titanfall2-SkinTool).

 ### Advocate

 ![VTOL's Advocate implementation](../../images/vtol-advocate.png)

-The third screen is an implementation of Spoon's [Advocate Tool](https://github.com/ASpoonPlaysGames/Advocate), where you can convert an old style skin mod to a mod that can be installed by everyone like a normal mod.
+The third screen is an implementation of Spoon's [Advocate Tool](https://github.com/ASpoonPlaysGames/Advocate), where you can convert a DDS formatted skin to a mod that can be installed by everyone normally without the need for the [Skin Tool](https://github.com/zxcPandora/Titanfall2-SkinTool).
 Please give credit to the original skin owner while doing this.
-(If confused, following the earlier link to Github describes how to set up Advocate)
+(If confused on how to use this, follow the earlier link to Github describes how to set up Advocate.
+Do note, this version of Advocate isn't perfectly up to date)

 ### External Tools